AdaCore/gnatstudio/docs/users_guide/debugging.rst

 windows: the data browser (in the top of the working area) and the debugger console (in a new page, after the :guilabel:`Messages` and :guilabel:`Shell` windows).
-You can now access any of the menus under :menuselection:`Debugger` and you also have access to additional contextual menus, in particular in the source editor where you can easily display variables, set breakpoints, and get automatic displays (via tooltips) of object values.
+You can now access any of the menus under :menuselection:`Debugger`, and you also have access to additional contextual menus, in particular in the source editor where you can easily display variables, set breakpoints, and get automatic displays (via tooltips) of object values.